Is Singtel (SGX: Z74) Stock Still a Good Buy Now?

 With the current valuation, would I invest in it?

-Let’s go through it using my 7 steps guide and see how I pick the Best Singapore Dividend Stocks.
+Let’s go through it using my 7 steps guide on investing in Singapore’s Best Dividend Stocks.

 With the understanding of how to identify a good dividend stock, here are the 7 steps I use to pick the Best Dividend Stocks in Singapore.